 Back in March this year, young Slater Walker was told he only had a few months to live after every medical avenue to cure his brain cancer had now failed.
-He had been battling stage 2/3 brain cancer since he was 17-months old.
+He had been battling stage 2/3 brain cancer before he even turned two.
 Now, it was deemed terminal.

-He fought and he fought, but most importantly, however, he lived his last months with zest and a steely determination to fulfill some of his dying wishes.
+He fought and he fought, but most importantly, however, in the last few months of his life, he lived with zest and a steely determination to fulfill some of his dying wishes.

 Unfortunately on Wednesday, August 11th, Slater lost his battle against the disease.